kamilmazurek/hexagonal-architecture-template/README.md

 ```

 After applying this change, additional detailed information can be retrieved from the `/actuator/health` endpoint.
-It also enables new endpoints, such as `/actuator/health/db`, which provides information about database:
+It also enables new endpoints, such as `/actuator/health/db`, which provide information about the database:
 ```console
 http://localhost:8080/actuator/health/db
 ```